anematode/cse15l-lab-report/week1.md

     cowpox@Cowpox:/usr/local/bin$
     ```

+    The working directory is not changed from its initial value of `/usr/local/bin`.
 Here,`ls` prints the contents of the passed directory, which is relative to the working directory. `intel-sde` contains some files associated with Intel's emulator for its various microarchitectures.
-The working directory is not changed.

 3. Example when passing a file (valid):